Making RGB Images with Sentinel Data

 3. Change Band Interpretation

 Let’s create a full-color image.
 The first thing we will need to do is change the band interpretation for each band since they are all in GREY16.
 Add a RasterBandInterpretationCoercer to the canvas and connect it to the B02 reader feature type.
-In the parameters change the Destination Interpretation Type to Blue16, we can accept the defaults for the other parameters.
+In the parameters, change the Destination Interpretation Type to Blue16, and we can accept the defaults for the other parameters.

 RBICB2.png